FIRST-Tech-Challenge/FtcRobotController/README.md

 ## NOTICE

-This repository contains FTC Team 6200's repository for the Power Play Frenzy (2022-2023) competition season.
+This repository contains FTC Team 6200's repository for the Power Play (2022-2023) competition season.